kestra-io/docs/content/docs/04.workflow-components/07.triggers/realtime-triggers.md

 React to events as they happen with millisecond latency.

 [Triggers](index.md) in Kestra can listen to external events and start a workflow execution when the event occurs.
 Most of these triggers **poll** external systems for new events **at regular intervals** e.g. every second.
 This works well for data processing use cases.
-However, business-critical workflows often require reacting to events as they happen with **millisecond latency** and this is where **Real-time Triggers** come into play.
+However, business-critical workflows often require reacting to events as they happen with **millisecond latency** and this is where **Realtime Triggers** come into play.

 <div class="video-container">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/bLzk4dKc95g?si=To23PJ0Ags7Mtb7f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-## What are Real-time Triggers
+## What are Realtime Triggers

-Real-time triggers listen to events in real-time and start a workflow execution as soon as:
+Realtime triggers listen to events in real time and start a workflow execution as soon as:
 - a new message is published to a [Kafka topic](/plugins/plugin-kafka/triggers/io.kestra.plugin.kafka.realtimetrigger)
 - a new message is published to an [AMQP queue](/plugins/plugin-amqp/triggers/io.kestra.plugin.amqp.realtimetrigger)
 - a new message arrives in [AWS SQS](/plugin-aws/triggers/sqs/io.kestra.plugin.aws.sqs.realtimetrigger) or [Google Pub/Sub](/plugins/plugin-gcp/triggers/pubsub/io.kestra.plugin.gcp.pubsub.realtimetrigger)